Exceptional Collections for Mirrors of Invertible Polynomials: Background

 Note that

 It follows directly from the definition that

 where $\Gamma_W$ is defined as in Equation~\eqref{eq: GammaW}.
 Furthermore, when $A_W$ has full rank all the sequences above are exact.

-By composing the inclusion $\Gamma_W \rightarrow \gm^{k+1}$ with the projection to the $i$th factor, we obtain characters $\chi_i: \Gamma_W \rightarrow \gm$ for each $i$.
+By composing the inclusion $\Gamma_W \rightarrow \gm^{n+1}$ with the projection to the $i$th factor, we obtain characters $\chi_i: \Gamma_W \rightarrow \gm$ for each $i$.
 Take $W_i$ to be the restriction of $W$ to the locus where $x_i=1$.
 Then, it is also easy to check that the following sequence is left exact

-where $f(t_1,\ldots, t_k) = (t_1, \ldots, t_{i-1}, 1, t_{i+1}, \ldots, t_{k+1})$.
+where $f(t_1,\ldots, t_n) = (t_1, \ldots, t_{i-1}, 1, t_{i+1}, \ldots, t_{n})$.

-\begin{remark} If there exists weights $s_1, .. s_k$ making $W$ homogeneous and $s_i \neq 0$ then the above sequence is also right exact.
+\begin{remark} If there exists weights $s_1, ..., s_n$ making $W$ homogeneous and $s_i \neq 0$ then the above sequence is also right exact.
 The examples we have in mind are \eqref{eq: Wloopchain} and \eqref{eq: Wchainchain}.
-In these cases, $W_{n}, W_{n+1}$ are quasihomogeneous with positive weights.
+These examples have $n+1$ variables and $W_{n}, W_{n+1}$ are quasi-homogeneous with positive weights.
 Hence, the above sequence is exact for all $i$. \end{remark}

 \begin{lemma} Assume there exists weights $s_j$ making $W$ homogeneous with $s_i \neq 0$.
 Then, the inclusion induces an isomorphism of stacks

 so that $W$ corresponds to $W_i$. \end{lemma} \begin{proof} This follows immediately from \eqref{eq: specializeGamma}, Remark~\ref{rem: right exact}, and Lemma 4.22 of \cite{FK18}. \end{proof}